Clinamenic/GFEL/content/library/Movement Signals.md

-Dispatches, articles, and project updates from the growing ecosystem of Ethereum Localism and aligned movements.
+Dispatches, news articles, and project updates from the growing ecosystem of Ethereum Localism and aligned movements.

 ---
 ### Creating Community Asset Vouchers in Jackson, MS